 Illinois Eviction Notice

-An Illinois eviction notice is a formal document issued by a landlord to inform a tenant of a breach of lease terms, such as unpaid rent or illegal activities on the property.
-This notice serves as the first legal step in the eviction process, detailing the violation, required corrective actions, and a deadline for compliance or vacating the premises.
+Landlords issue an Illinois eviction notice as a formal document to inform tenants of a breach of lease terms, such as unpaid rent or illegal activities on the property.
+Furthermore, this notice serves as the first legal step in the eviction process, detailing the violation, required corrective actions, and a deadline for compliance or vacating the premises.

 Illinois Eviction Notice